Kortelange/webpage/_books/yamas_and_niyamas.md

 ### Ishvara Pranidhana
 - Week 1: Watch your attitude and responses to the moment.
 Are you fearful, trusting, fighting, judging or annoyed?
 Notice if there is any pattern to your attitude.
-- Week 2: Notice tension arising in your body when you need the moment to be «your way».
+- Week 2: Notice tension arising in your body when you need the moment to be 'your way'.
 Choose to relax and shift your attitude to curiosity.
 Notice what happens.
 - Week 3: Practice welcoming each moment and see what opportunities it offers and asks of you.
 - Week 4: Wake up every morning, believe in something greater than yourself, and let your mind, heart and actions line up with that greatness.